pavle-goloskokovic/texture-unpacker/README.md

 In case you have only `plist` data file available, the above command would work the same since the tool can automatically detect available data file.

-You can also omit the sprite sheet extension `.png` when running the tool, but if you plan to run it repeatedly this might have undesired behavior since providing `example/Sprite` as the first argument will give priority to the generated `example/Sprite` directory, rather than to `example/Sprite.png` sprite sheet file:
+You can also omit the sprite sheet extension `.png` when running the tool for the same effect:

 ```bash
 $ npm run unpack example/Sprite